tsai-SA/MetWAS_NESDA/README.md

 Then the metabolic scores created in the previous step will be used to predict antidepressant exposure status in your cohort.

-Key elements of the model:

-Phenotype : Antidepressant exposure phenotype (0/1)
-Predictor : Metabolic scores output from MetS_calc.R
-Covariates: Should have rows as participant ID and columns as covariates.
+Key elements of the model: Phenotype (antidepressant exposure phenotype), predictor (metabolic scores output from MetS_calc.R), covariates (should have rows as participant ID and columns as covariates)

-General Output:

-We would like the coefficients of the model, alongside the standard errors, t values, P values.
+General Output: We would like the coefficients of the model, alongside the standard errors, t values, P values.
 We will assess the model's performance using AUC, including ROC and PR curves.

 Arguments:
 --cohort : Cohort name, e.g 'UKB' or 'NESDA' \